Time to Think About Graduation!

 Summer and Fall graduation:

 Note: Students are advised to review completion of degree requirements with their department before filing for graduation.
-Degrees are awarded within three months after the student’s final term of attendance.
+Degrees are awarded within three months after the student’s term of graduation.

 Applying for Graduation